 Panic has gripped CCTV Africa after a number of its employees resigned for better pay and working conditions at BBC which is launching its bureau in Nairobi in a few months.

 BBC is recruiting and is targeting all the media houses in Kenya.

 Among those leaving CCTV are: Valentine Macharia (Tv news director) from the broadcast department ran by Hu Yu, a sports reporter, Celestine Karonei and a technical operator Hambert Mashua.

-A source intimated to Kahawa Tungu that the Chinese owned media house is a hub for racism where the foreigners are paid eight times more than the locals for the same job.
+A source intimated to Kahawa Tungu that the Chinese owned media house is a hub for prejudice where the foreigners are paid eight times more than the locals for the same job.

 For instance, the source said, in the editing department where some South African employees are less qualified than the local staff, they get over five times what the locals get.

 ”A good example is Leeroy who was brought by the head of that department Shen Jin, the dude was taught to edit news by local employees because he had no idea how to do news yet his pay is more than five times the local employees who taught him the job.
 The locals’ salaries are wanting,” the source said.

 A foreign employee after taking one too many is said to have pointed out that his rent is equivalent to a local’s salary.